janastu/anthill19/pages/anthillhacks-2025-sessions.md

 “**Origin of state and its historical Perspective**” by Madhu Sudhan - Professor, Dept of Political Science

 “**Laws and Policies related to Commons**” by Rashmi - Lawyer

+“**What a Lake Keeps**” by  Lohit Y T - Biodiversity Conservationist

+A lake keeps far more than water.
+It holds biodiversity and cultural memory.
+As a commons, it embodies equity and collective responsibility, reminding us that access and care must be shared across generations.
+In quiet ways, a lake keeps life, balance, and memory, asking only to be protected so that it can continue to give.

 **Day 8-9:**